liucipan/website/content/artworks/Media art.md

 IN-PULSE is a Mixed Reality performance powered by the heartbeat of an audience member shown through a dynamic projection mapping on the performer's body in real-time.
 The performer's task throughout the performance is to find out who from the audience is wearing the heartbeat sensor.

-Performer: Valeria Rizzo
+Performer: Valeria Rizzo\
-Technical system design and implementation:  Maros Pekarik Concept design, sound and visuals: Liucija Paniuskyte
+Technical system design and implementation:  Maros Pekarik\

-Aalborg University\
+Concept design, sound and visuals: Liucija Paniuskyte

-Aalborg, Denmark\
+Aalborg University, Aalborg, DK\
 Art and Technology\
 Semester 3\
 Fall 2018